Does Applied Digital (APLD) Pay a Dividend? (2026)

 No. Applied Digital does not pay a common-stock dividend.
 It is a growth-and-buildout company reinvesting cash and raising debt and equity to fund data-center construction.
 If it eventually adopts a REIT structure, dividend policy could change, but as of the asOf date there is no common dividend to expect.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with APLD's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with APLD's investor relations page or your broker before acting on them.